OmarA-09/customer-agent/README.md

 ## Improvements

+- Improve the system prompts.
+Play with the temperature of the LLM.
+EG warrantee
 - Avoid passing PDFBYTES into messages -> perhaps a custom reducer function
 - Having a context window or "summarise all prev convo" selectively.
 - structures responses with Langgraph - useful for JSON output